The name of the organization will be alliance4action, herein referred to as "a4a."

 Section 4.
 Nominations

-No less than 60 days prior to a November a4a general membership meeting, the Chairperson shall appoint three members of the a4a to serve as a Nominating Committee.
+No less than 60 days prior to a November a4a general membership meeting, the Chairperson shall appoint three members of the a4a to serve as a Nominating Committee for open Leadership Team positions.
 No less than 30 days prior to that meeting, the Nominating Committee shall present a slate of nominees at a regular or special a4a meeting, at which time additional nominations may be made from the floor with the consent of the nominee.

 Section 5.
 Elections

 a.
 An Executive Vice Chairperson shall be elected each year.
 The elected Executive Vice Chairperson will serve one year as Executive Vice Chairperson and a second year as Chairperson.

 b.
 The Treasurer and Vice Chair for Communications shall be elected in even numbered years for two-year terms.
 The Secretary and Vice Chair for Membership shall be elected in odd numbered years for two-year terms.

 c.
 Elections shall be conducted at the November a4a meeting.